Get insider access

 Our Verdict

-The Jabra Elite 8 Active Gen 2 are good for neutral sound.
-They have a balanced, relatively flat response out of the box, with a smooth bass and detailed mids.
-The bass response won't have you grooving to basslines in the same way as more bass-forward tunings, but the balanced mid-range renders vocals and lead instruments transparently.
-The treble range adds a bit of zing to the upper harmonics of vocals, though this can err towards harshness with certain sibilant sounds.
+The Jabra Elite 8 Active Gen 2 are very good for neutral sound.
+Their default frequency response is well-aligned with our target, with a slightly emphasized bass and detailed mids.
+The bass response will have you grooving to basslines without masking the balanced mid-range, which renders vocals and lead instruments transparently.
+The treble range adds a bit of zing to the upper harmonics of vocals while ensuring sibilants sound smooth and controlled.
 There's a graphic EQ and presets available in the app for further tuning possibilities, though.
 Sadly, despite the manufacturer's claims of a 'semi-open' design, these buds feature the kind of closed-off, narrow soundstage commonly found in in-ears.
 However, you can always use the Dolby Spatial Audio feature to help create a virtual soundstage instead.

 Pros